Ar Tonelico: Melody of Elemia: References to other games

 During the last level of the Cosmospheres of both Aurica and Misha, there is a bonus level called Level E. These worlds are a reference to the worlds of Atelier Marie and Atelier Elie made by Gust in reference to the Atelier series featuring artwork and music from those games.
 Upon completion of these levels, Aurica and Misha will obtain the costumes of Marie (Marlone) and Elie (Elfir) for use in battle; and although, not available in game, the Extras menu has an unlockable image of Shurelia in Lita's costume from Atelier Iris: Eternal Mana.

+Reception

-ReceptionAr tonelico has been criticized by some reviewers for being too easy and not presenting much of a challenge.
+Ar tonelico has been criticized by some reviewers for being too easy and not presenting much of a challenge.
 GameSpot opined "there's no challenge whatsoever to the battles, constant use of overt sexual innuendo isn't the least bit clever or entertaining, and the courtship aspect of the game makes very little sense," with IGN chiming in that "some game flaws in standard RPG elements, like the battle system and exploration keep this from being a stand out game."
 On the other hand, it has been looked upon kindly by other members of the press, with VGRC stating "if you're looking for the next epic RPG, you will not find it here.
 However, if you want something fresh in this tired and stale genre, Ar tonelico will most certainly deliver."